 While the effects for each resource area were identified by region, alternative alignment, and type of effect, the NEPA summary tables provided at the end of each resource section do not specifically identify adverse effects.
-Therefore, it was incumbent upon EJ analysts and subject matter experts to carefully scrutinize those effects provided in each resource section, consider supplementary information provided by CEQA findings, and assess whether the effects may represent an adverse individual effect or cumulative effect on human health and the environment to EJ populations.
-Consistent with USDOT EJ guidance, the determination of whether an effect is adverse is preliminary and may be revised based on input received from public comment and from any relevant EJ communities.
+Therefore, it was incumbent on EJ analysts and subject matter experts to carefully scrutinize those effects provided in each resource section, consider supplementary information provided by CEQA findings, and assess whether the effects may represent an adverse individual effect or cumulative effect on human health and the environment to EJ populations.